Lab Use Requirements

 All users are expected to clean up after themselves by recyling or appropriately disposing materials before leaving the Lab.
-The CNC/Mill areas require additional cleaning efforts.
+(The CNC area require additional cleaning efforts.)

 A list of approved materials is posted, any material not listed should be reviewed by the Lab Manager or Mechanicians.

 Wurster is a state-funded facility, and as such may not sponsor “for profit” functions in the Lab.
 Users are not allowed to use the Lab for building things to be used as fundraisers or to directly sell to others.
 The Lab supports users who are using the Lab as part of instructional or research activities, or are building for their own use.

 Alcohol, drugs, and all controlled substances are prohibited in the Lab at all times and users deemed to be "under the influence" or fatigued are not allowed to enter the Digital Fabrication Lab or use any of the equipment.
 Digital Fabrication Lab staff have the obligation to require users showing signs of weariness or an inability to follow safety or use instructions to leave the facility until a later time.

 During extended lab hours, when there is only one staff present, services and equipment use will be modified.
 “Modified Service” means that when this condition is occurring, staff may not be available to provide the following services: 3D printing file reviews and processing, CNC file reviews and processing, start up new CNC jobs, assist with unreserved (walk-in) Zund users, or conduct equipment orientations or Graduate student laser or Zund cutter testing.
 However, items already in the print queues will continue to print; any ongoing CNC work can continue until closing; and students considered “reserved users” may continue to use the Zund.